Paestum & Cilento Bike Challenges

 Paestum and Cilento Bike Challenges

-This is an area offering endless possibilities to the road biking cyclist, amateur and well trained semi-professional alike.
+It is an area offering endless possibilities to the road biking cyclist, amateur and well trained semi-professional alike.
 Few flat areas, mainly concentrated along the coast, immediately make way for rolling hilly country punctuated by several low mountains.
 This makes for an interesting ride, where challenging climbs and exhilarating descents follow up at a breath taking pace.

 Interested?
 Want to find out more?
 Please contact us.
 We are here to prepare the perfect tour for you!